digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 # Definition: Archival Information Package (AIP)
 —

-__AIP: An information package consisting of the digital object and associated Preservation Description Information (PDI), which is managed and preserved within an OAIS.__
+__AIP: An information package consisting of the data object and associated Preservation Description Information (PDI), which is managed and preserved within an OAIS.__

 __Management: responsible for policy objectives of the OAIS.__